-- Boned meat placed together in a game bag are harder to keep cool and dry.
-In some management units in Alaska it is illegal to bone the meat because of a history of wasted meat.
+- Large pieces of boned meat placed together in a game bag are harder to keep cool and dry.
+In some GMUs in Alaska, it is illegal to bone the meat because of a history of wasted meat.

 - After the meat is removed from the animal, place it in cotton meat bags.